If needed, you are asked to arrange your own hotel accommodation.

 Suggestions for hotels are: NH Utrecht, located next to the Central Station, Apollo Hotel Utrecht City Center, Court Hotel City center.

-(5 credits for the symposium and 4 credits for the cadaver Lab)
+(Normally they grant 5 credits for the course and 4 credits for the cadaver lab)

 Certificate of attendance